zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <td><strong>Description</strong></td>
 </tr>
 <tr><td>error</td>
 <td>The error code that the SDK returns when the method call fails.
-If the SDK returns o, then the method has been called successfully.</td>
+If the SDK returns 0, then the method call is successful.</td>
 </tr>
 <tr><td>api</td>
-<td>The API that the SDK executes</td>
+<td>The API method that the SDK executes.</td>
 </tr>
 <tr><td>result</td>
-<td>The result of calling the API</td>
+<td>The result of calling the API method.</td>
 </tr>
 </tbody>
 </table>

-#### Join Channel Callback (didJoinChannel)
+#### Occurs when a User Joins a Channel (didJoinChannel)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine didJoinChannel:(NSString * _Nonnull)channel withUid:(NSUInteger)uid elapsed:(NSInteger) elapsed;
 ```

-Same as joinSuccessBlock in the joinChannelByToken API.
-This callback indicates that the user has successfully joined the specified channel.
+This callback is the same as `joinSuccessBlock` in the `joinChannelByToken` method.
+The SDK triggers this callback when a user has successfully joined a specified channel.

 <table>
 <colgroup>